goodpink/goodpink.github.io/index.md

 [>> Datasets for First-Person Vision](/fpv_data.html)

-I am also interested in decentralized training such as Federated Learning, which leverages highly-distributed clients for training deep neural networks while preserving data privacy.
+I am also interested in decentralized training such as Federated Learning, which utilizes distributed data and computational resources of multiple client devices to enable a large-scale training.

 [>> Project: Practical Considerations of Decentralized Training](/dt_overview.html)

 # News
+- (January 1, 2019) **After five wonderful years at UTokyo, I joined OMRON SINIC X as a senior researcher.**
 - (December 16, 2018) One paper accepted by ACM IUI.
 - (October 4, 2018) One paper accepted by ACM ISS.
 - (June 26, 2018) Released a demo code of the [correlation-based person search](https://github.com/yonetaniryo/corrsearch_TPAMI) presented in our TPAMI paper.